-All staff to use the Collins scheme for letter formation guidance.
+All staff to use the Letterjoin scheme for letter formation guidance.

 All pupils should write in pencil in their books until teachers are satisfied that they can consistently write in a fluent cursive style.
-They should then be awarded a pen to write with and given a pen licence.
+They should then be awarded a pen to write with.